 Companies in the processing industry often rebrand themselves to get away from a brand name that’s become toxic as a consequence of several complaints from customers.
 The idea is that if your company has a poor reputation, you can easily change your name and watch all those complaints die out over time.
 Needless to say, this rarely actually works since companies remain the same poor business practices invariably that ruin their reputation in the first place.

 This doesn’t seem to be the problem with Paya.
-While this was formerly pitched as a rebrand for Sage, it seems like the Sage name is still being retained for processing payment, and the two brands exist in little different silos.
+While this was formerly pitched as a rebrand for Sage, it seems like the Sage name is still being retained for payment processing, and the two brands exist in little different silos.
 Paya appears to be a platform for merchant services, which integrate with Sage’s software in turn.
 It’s open to question whether the brands will stay separate or if Sage will ultimately be transitioned fully over to Paya.
 Inquiring a quote on Sage takes you to the Paya site, but other links on the Paya website resend you to the Sage site, which is confusing.

 This, unfortunately, also implies that Paya Payment Gateway doesn’t seem to have tackled any of the problems that the old Sage Payments brand has posed to the merchant.
 A standard three-year contract with an automatic renewal clause is still being offered and substantial liquidated damages on whom early close their accounts are still being imposed.
 This penalty, at $25 for each remaining month of your contract, could cost as much as $900 to early close your account.